brandur/sorg/content/drafts/two-phase-render.md

 +++
 hook = "Using a two-phase data load and render pattern to prevent N+1 queries in a generalized way.
-Especially useful in Go, but applicable in any language." image = "/assets/images/two-phase-render/vista.jpg" location = "Taveuni, Fiji" published_at = 2024-02-23T09:44:46-08:00 title = "Eradicating N+1s: The Two-phase Data Load and Render Pattern in Go"
+Especially useful in Go, but applicable in any language." image = "/assets/images/two-phase-render/vista.jpg" location = "Berlin" published_at = 2024-02-23T09:44:46-08:00 title = "Eradicating N+1s: The Two-phase Data Load and Render Pattern in Go"
 # hn_link = "https://news.ycombinator.com/item?id=38349716"
 +++

 *Author’s note:* This is a longer piece that starts off with exposition into the nature of the N+1 query problem.
 If you're already well familiar with it, you may want to skip my description of N+1 to a story involving a creative use of [Ruby fibers at Stripe](#fibers-and-intents) to try and plug this hole, or the [two-phase load and render](#two-phase) that I've put in my current company's Go codebase, a pattern we've been using for two years now that's rid of us N+1s, and for which I'd have trouble citing any deficiency (aside from Go's normal trouble with verbosity).
+It works.

 ---